 These types of alerts not only help you determine if you need to transfer more money into your account; it will also let you know if you need to curb your spending until your next paycheck hits.

 Stop auto-payments on big bills.
 While automated payments can help make paying your bills super convenient, it can also backfire if certain bills keep hitting your bank account at the wrong time.

 If that's the case, either change the day your auto payment occurs, or start paying your bills manually so you're more aware of what's coming in and going out of your account.
 Otherwise, you could rack up what's known as a non-sufficient funds (NSF) fee, which is what a bank charges you for having to reject a check or auto-payment because you don't have enough money to cover it.

 Rethink your budget.
 Let's be real.
 If you're having to pay overdraft or NSF fees on the regular, then there's a deeper issue here: You're not living within your means.
 It might be time to reexamine your bills or expenses to see what you can cut back on so you have more breathing room in your budget.
 Either that, or it's time to bring in more income, whether that's through a higher-paying job or a side gig to supplement your paycheck.
-If you're not even sure where to begin when it comes to crafting a budget, check out our cheat sheet on the One-Number Strategy.

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™, CFP® (with plaque design) and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board’s initial and ongoing certification requirements.